mongodb/docs-csharp/source/includes/page-templates/update/update.rst

    * - ``options``
      - *Optional.* An instance of the ``UpdateOptions`` class that specifies the configuration for the update operation.
 The default value is ``null``.
-For a list of available option, see :ref:`csharp-update-options`.
+For a list of available options, see :ref:`csharp-update-options`.

        **Data Type:** `UpdateOptions <{+new-api-root+}/MongoDB.Driver/MongoDB.Driver.UpdateOptions.html>`__